seanzamora/bash-pomodoro/readme.md

-# Centered Visual Countdown Timer
+# Centered Visual Pomodoro Timer

 This Bash script creates a visually appealing, centered countdown timer in your terminal window.
 It features a colorful progress bar and real-time updates.